 Licensed Practical Nurse Salary

-According to BLS data, LPNs average a salary of around $48,000 annually, which equals about $23.00 in hourly pay.
-LPNs working in home health services or nursing care facilities tend to get paid the most.
+According to BLS data, LPNs average a salary* of around $50,000 annually, or about $24.00 in hourly pay.
+LPNs who earn salaries in the top 10th percentile can earn up to $65,000 or more, per year.

 Licensed Practical Nurse Job Outlook